 They resolved that issue by changing it out for some tougher line.
 We can’t recommend doing that out here and tested it out using the provided line.

 That’s the .080 line.
 And, we were able to complete standard edging and trimming work easily and quickly.
 We didn’t run low on battery power, the line feeds smoothly, there wasn’t any need to change the speed controls and stopped when we were done.

-This trimmer model is definitely pricey, but worth it only for the speed and convenience.
-It also does a superb job on taller plants, high weeds and regular sized grass, but might stop or be ineffective against thicker plants like burdock.
+This trimmer model is pricey, but worth it only for speed and convenience.
+It also does a superb job on taller plants, high weeds, and regular-sized grass, but might stop or be ineffective against thicker plants like burdock.

 We checked this out online and it appears that people who had changed the string had this issue!
 So there you have it!

-The Greenworks trimmer is great for light mowing of grass, weeds on your yard.
+The Greenworks cordless trimmer is great for light mowing of grass, weeds in your yard.
 It’s part of a series of other gardening solutions that can help you trim hedges, cut tree branches, blow away dead leaves and other debris.

 - Attachment capable,

 - excess weight

 The first thing that caught our attention is that this trimmer was heavy, almost similar to the Ryobi powerhead and you don’t even get a carry strap.